Long jumper accused of false information to get Olympic spot - WHIZ News

 “It is alleged that false information was submitted to World Athletics and the AIU in support of this competition result,” the AIU said.

-Smajlaj’s result wasn’t good enough to qualify for the Olympics outright, but he got a place under the “universality” rule that allows countries to send one male and female athlete to the Olympic track events.
-Those athletes still have to provide evidence they have met a certain standard to compete.
+Smajlaj’s result wasn’t good enough to qualify for the Olympics outright, but he got a place under the “universality” rule that allows countries to send one male or female athlete to the Olympic track events.
+Those athletes still have to apply with evidence of their “technical level” and experience of international events to persuade officials to grant them a place.

 Smajlaj jumped 7.86 meters at the Olympics as he failed to qualify for the final.